International Dental Volunteering: Get Involved

 While international volunteer work can be quite challenging, successfully managing and learning from these challenges makes getting involved in these unique opportunities so worthwhile.

-Use the ADA's International Volunteer Opportunities Search to find a program that fits your needs, or visit the trip calendar to view volunteer opportunities by month.
+Use the ADA's International Volunteer Opportunities Search to find a program that fits your needs.

 The ADA sponsors the oral health programs of Health Volunteers Overseas (HVO).
 These programs build the local capacity by providing health care professionals in resource-scarce countries with the knowledge, skills, and abilities required to address the health care needs of their communities.
 There are currently five ADAF/HVO programs in Haiti, Laos, Nepal, Peru and Tanzania. www.hvousa.org